October 3rd, 2020

 For the third consecutive year, and despite the cancellation of the spring season, Austin Prep has been named as the recipient of the 2019-2020 Boston Globe Nason Award.
 This award recognizes overall athletics excellence among Catholic co-educational schools across the Commonwealth, with overall, regular-season winning percentage as the criteria for selection.
 Congratulations to all our student-athletes and coaches for their unparalleled success over the past three academic years.
-For more information on all the Boston Globe Scholastic Awards, including the Nason Award, click here.
+Learn more about all the Boston Globe Scholastic Awards, including the Nason Award here.

 Athletics Returns to Austin Prep

 The quest for a fourth straight Nason Award began this week, as after school hours at Austin Prep returned to its normal, vital self with the return of athletics to campus.
 It was the first official athletics activity since March.
 Nearly 450 student-athletes participated in tryouts for fall sports or out-of-season practices.
-To view photos from the week of tryouts, click here.
 Photos are courtesy of Ms. Nicolle Renick, Head Cross Country and Assistant Track and Field Coach.

 The first home, on campus varsity athletic contests will take place on Monday, October 12nd, with Field Hockey playing at 10:00 a.m. and Boys Soccer playing at 1:00 p.m., both against Bishop Feehan.

 Austin Prep Faculty and Staff Enrolled in Diversity, Equity and Social Justice Class at Merrimack College